burtchell/dotfiles/README.md

 # dotfiles

 My configuration files.
 Everything should work with WSL and macOS unless otherwise noted.
-This repo requires sudo privaleges for the most streamlined installation, but instructions are included to get neovim working on any linux machine.
+This repo requires sudo privileges for the most streamlined installation, but instructions are included to get neovim working on any linux machine.

 ## Dependencies